Growing Mushrooms: Getting Started

 King Stropharia, also known as Garden Giant and Wine Cap, is a hardwood chip loving mushroom that naturalizes easily in landscape mulch and gardens.
 It will not grow on conifer, so you will need fresh mushroom wood chips (from healthy trees and cut within a few weeks).

-King stropharia fruit in the spring and fall, if you spawn your chips in the spring they will fruit in the fall.
+King Stropharia fruit in the spring and fall, so if you spawn your chips in the spring they will fruit in the fall.

 Outdoors on Manure Compost – Almond Portabella (Agaricus subrufescens/A.blazei)